danielprietsch/AgileDevOps/README.md

 # Creating Environment

-1- Create the virtual machine for the AgileDevOps Solution on your Partner or locally (Azure, AWS, Vagrant, VirtualBox, etc...)
+1- Create the virtual machine for the AgileDevOps Solution on your Partner or locally (Azure, AWS, Vagrant, VirtualBox, etc...):

 # On the remote VM

-2- Create the user "vagrant" for SSH access and verify if it has IP connectivity and redirect inbound ports 22 (ssh), 443 (https) and 80 (http) and 8080 (traefik panel) for this server;
+2- Create the user "vagrant" for SSH access and verify if it has IP connectivity and redirect inbound ports 22 (ssh), 443 (https) and 80 (http) and 8080 (traefik panel) for this server:

-3 - Install Python on your virtual Machine and enabled the ssh Password authentication:
+3 - Enabled the ssh Password authentication:

 Uncomment this line: